HandsOnDataViz/book/docs/HandsOnDataViz.md

 Google Sheets Charts
 --------------------

-[Google Sheets](https://sheets.google.com) is a well-known spreadsheet program that allows you to create basic charts using its intuitive drag-and-drop interface.
+In addition to powerful data wrangling capabilities, [Google Sheets](https://sheets.google.com) has robust support for charting.
 Most people who create charts with Google Sheets export them as static *png* images.
 But in fact these interactive charts can be easily [embedded on your website](embed.html), as you’ll learn in chapter 7.

 In this section, we will look at creating column and bar charts that are separated, grouped, and stacked.
 We will also look at making pie, line,